meisben/girlsIntoCoding-robotbenchmark-activity/README.md

 ## Overview

-This activity uses [robotbenchmark](https://robotbenchmark.net/) in this activity, which is a online version of the 'Webots' simulator.
+This activity uses [robotbenchmark](https://robotbenchmark.net/), which is a online version of the [Webots](https://www.cyberbotics.com/) simulator.

 ![Activity2Picture](images/viewPointControl_imageText1.jpg)